 Call the Fund Office toll-free at 800-529-3863 to obtain a claim form as soon as you stop working.
-Return the completed form to the Fund Office along with copies of your pay stubs for the eight-week period immediately prior to your disability.
 Be sure to keep a copy of your claim form for your own records.
 The Fund retains the right to ask for evidence of continued disability at any time, or to require you to see a doctor of the Fund's choosing at the Fund's expense.